-All appeals relating to specific course grades require that students first seek a satisfactory solution with their primary course instructor/s.
-The student request should request a conference with the program director within 14 days after the posting of grades.
-If this is not possible or the program director cannot be reached, the student must send a written statement to the Dean of the School of Health Professions detailing the grounds for the appeal.
-The Dean must receive this written request within 21 days from the calendar date that the grade was posted.
+All appeals relating to specific course grades require that students first seek a satisfactory solution with their primary course instructor(s).
+The student should request a conference with the program director within 14 days after the posting of grades.
+If this is not possible or the program director cannot be reached, the student must send a written statement to the dean of the School of Health Professions detailing the grounds for the appeal.
+The dean must receive this written request within 21 days from the calendar date that the grade was posted.

-If the matter is not resolved to the satisfaction of the student after meeting with the program director, he or she may submit a written appeal to the Dean within seven calendar days of the conference.
-The Dean will then imitate the appropriate procedures to review the appeal.
+If the matter is not resolved to the satisfaction of the student after meeting with the program director, he or she may submit a written appeal to the dean within seven calendar days of the conference.
+The dean will then initiate the appropriate procedures to review the appeal.
 The appeal process will include collection and review of all course grades, advising notes, explanation of extenuating circumstances, etc. The student will be notified in writing of the decision.

-Within five working days of the student's receipt of the decision of the Dean, the student may appeal the Dean's decision to the SVPAA.
-If no decision is rendered by the Dean within 14 working days from the delivery of the written grievance to the Dean, the written grievance and grievance record may be sent by the student to the SVPAA.
-The SVPAA may take whatever action is deemed appropriate.
+Within five working days of the student’s receipt of the decision of the dean, the student may appeal the dean’s decision to the CETO.
+If no decision is rendered by the dean within 14 working days from the delivery of the written grievance to the dean, the written grievance and grievance record may be sent by the student to the CETO.
+The CETO may take whatever action is deemed appropriate